Skip to contents

 Regression models

-When covariates are available, it is possible to fit four different regression models with the R package survstan:
+When covariates are available, it is possible to fit six different regression models with the R package survstan:

 • accelerated failure time (AFT) models;